+The SLP Praxis exam is the culmination of grad school.
 Due to a variety of personal reasons, I was impulsive.
 I signed up to take the Praxis in October of my second year of graduate school!
 Ahh!!
 So, I thought I’d share my experiences and describe how I passed!! (yay!!)
 Sorry this is kind of a really long post!

-Eight Weeks (before the exam): Ordered a Praxis review book.
+Eight Weeks (before the exam): Ordered an SLP Praxis exam review book.
 Below I’ve linked to my favorites.
 Note that one is an older edition (and is cheaper).
 I used an older edition one and it seemed fine but you’ll have to decide what you want to spend! 🙂 You can see a pretty long preview of some of the quizzes on Google here or check out the Amazon reviews below.
 I didn’t get this but from the Google preview, the questions were much harder than the ones on the test itself (but it’s a great review!).

 Six Weeks: Signed up for the test!
 To do this, click here and check out the ETS website.
 I found it to be kind of a confusing process (finding the codes to where everything should be sent).
 FYI: The code for ASHA is 5031 (unless they change it!).

 Six Weeks: Made a calendar and started a Praxis Binder.
 Check it both, and some other pictures, below: